dauphidev/football-match-retriever/README.md

 Football match webscraping application.
 Select your favourite teams and the app will automatically gather the matches that take place on the current day in a single image.

 ## WARNING:
-The code in this repository needs refactoring.
+The code in this repository needs *a lot* of refactoring.
 This is not a final version.

 ## Technologies used
 Made entirely in python, using PIL, BS4 and Tkinter.